xtrm0/csd-blog/website/content/2024/oblivious-maps.md

 Another key optimization that comes from the locality friendly layout is that we can ensure integrity and freshness of data in external memory with almost no extra cost.
 Since we always access ORAM pages in a path from the root and each friendly-layout subtree corresponds to a disk page, we can build a Merkle tree of the friendly-layout subtrees.
 Each subtree is encrypted with AES-GCM, and stores the nonce of its children subtrees encryptions.
 The main application only needs to keep the nonce of the root subtree to ensure integrity and freshness.

 ![alt text](friendlylayout_integrity.png)
-**Figure 6** - *Achieving integrity protection efficiently in external memory on a tree can be done with a merkle-tree.
-The fact we have subtrees packed together allows us to have good nonce size to data size ratio.*
+**Figure 6** - *Achieving integrity protection efficiently in external memory on a tree can be done with a Merkle-tree.
+The fact we have subtrees packed together allows us to have good nonce-size to data-size ratio.*

 ### Optimization 3 - Multi-level caching + batching